 Gears Unlimited

-Professional Automative Gear and Transmission Analysis Tool
+Professional Automotive Gear and Transmission Analysis Tool

 Complete the fields below, above the tabs, with your vehicle's current configuration, including tire size, MPH to calculate for, Transmission and Differential type, current differential ratio and what transmission gear you wish to use to calculate (typically select high gear, the numerically smallest number, for highway speed calculations).

-If you're not certain what gear ratio you have now, or what transmission is in your vehicle, you can search using your VIN# at: https://www.northamericanmotoring.com/forums/vindecoder.php
+If you're not certain what gear ratio you have now, or what transmission is in your vehicle, you can search using your VIN# at:

 Current Vehicle Configuration